Alberta's West Edmonton Mall

 The 250 million dollar Phase II addition increased the gross leasable area of the complex to 2,170,300 square feet.
 New stores, services and venues included the Ice Palace (a scaled-down NHL regulation-sized ice rink), Famous Players West Mall 5 multiplex, 2-level (84,000 square foot) Zellers discount department store and (55,000 square foot) Fantasyland indoor amusement park.

 Phase II opened for business on August 15, 1983.
 WEST EDMONTON MALL now featured the world's largest toy store, the world's largest indoor theme park and the world's largest indoor McDonald's restaurant.
-It encompassed a jaw-dropping 460 stores and services.
+The complex encompassed a jaw-dropping 460 stores and services.

-Still, it could not claim to be the world's largest shopping mall.
+Still, it could not be promoted as the world's largest shopping mall.
 This distinction was held by DEL AMO FASHION CENTER, in Torrance, California, which encompassed 2,372,000 leasable square feet.
-Not to be outdone, the Ghermezians envisaged a Phase III expansion, with construction commencing on July 1, 1984.
+Not to be outdone, the Ghermezians envisaged a Phase III expansion.
+Construction commenced on July 1, 1984.
 This project would add 307 stores, services and entertainment venues to the mega mall's directory.

 Included in the Phase III expansion were the following;